 Massimo Casalegno is a citizen of Will SG.
 He holds a doctorate in electrical engineering and a master’s degree in business administration and economics.
-From March 2013 to the beginning of 2022, he was a single father to his three children and lived in Abidjan in Côte d’Ivoire from 10 June 2021 to 1 July 2024.
+From March 2013 to early 2022, he was a single father to his three children and commuted frequently between Wil SG and Abidjan in Ivory Coast between 2021 and 2024, spending a considerable amount of time there.

-I met and married my current wife in Côte d’Ivoire.
-When the pandemic hit, I decided to move to a country where I had more freedom.
-I didn’t prepare much for this temporary emigration.
-I speak six languages and already know a dozen countries like the back of my hand.
-For me, moving from one country to another is like moving from St. Gallen to Zurich for others.
+I met my wife in Ivory Coast and got married.
+When the pandemic hit, I decided to spend a lot of time in a country where I have more freedom.
+I didn’t do much preparation for this move or temporary emigration.
+I speak six languages and know a dozen countries like the back of my hand.
+For me, spending time in another country is like spending time in Zurich instead of St. Gallen for others.
 First I visited the country, looked around and gathered information.
 So I visited my wife alone, who was my girlfriend at the time, realised that you can live there just like in Switzerland because nothing is missing and later married my wife.
-She adopted my children.

-I didn’t have many questions about my emigration project.
+I didn’t ask myself many questions about my plan to spend a significant part of my time in Africa.
 But before I flew to Côte d’Ivoire for the first time, I had a false image of Africa.
 There are social problems, but this is offset by an unrivalled freedom.
 The biggest problem is certainly the lack of good free education opportunities for children.

 Nevertheless, everything was actually going quite well.
 I enrolled my children in a public school and as I brought them up bilingually, in German and French, they had no problems in this respect either.
 They brought friends home after just a few days.
 The learning programme was at a European level, which is why they were able to continue their schooling seamlessly back in Switzerland.
 Of course, the healthcare system in Côte d’Ivoire does not work in the same way as we are used to in Switzerland.
 Injuries etc. are treated well, but you need a lot of time because the clocks tick differently.
 However, I would advise against private clinics on a European level because they are massively overpriced.
 In addition, private clinics require an advance payment.